 The Chase Ink Business Cash® Credit Card

-The Chase Ink Business Preferred has the biggest bonus (currently 100,000 Ultimate Rewards points when you spend $15,000 within 3 months) as well as included cell phone insurance and the Chase Ink Business Unlimited is the “easiest” Ink card, earning a flat 1.5x Ultimate Rewards on everything uncapped with a $900 (awarded as 90,000 Ultimate Rewards points) bonus when you spend $6,000 within 3 months.
+The Chase Ink Business Preferred has the biggest bonus (currently 100,000 Ultimate Rewards points when you spend $8,000 within 3 months) as well as included cell phone insurance and the Chase Ink Business Unlimited is the “easiest” Ink card, earning a flat 1.5x Ultimate Rewards on everything made for your business uncapped with a $750 (awarded as 75,000 Ultimate Rewards points) bonus when you spend $6,000 within 3 months.

 Specifically, the Chase Ink Business Unlimited and Chase Ink Business Cash both earn points worth a penny each, but if you also hold a Chase Ink Business Preferred, Chase Sapphire Reserve® or a Chase Sapphire Preferred® Card then they become normal transferable points (when you combine them to your other account).

 The Chase Ink Business Cash® is a hidden gem.

 - Get $750 in the form of 75,000 Ultimate Rewards points when you spend $6,000 in your first 3 months with no annual fee which can be freely moved to your Chase Ink Business Preferred, Chase Sapphire Reserve® or a Chase Sapphire Preferred® Card to transfer to airline and hotel partners or spend in the portal or Pay Yourself Back

 If you have a Chase Sapphire Reserve, which allows you to spend in the travel portal at a value of 1.5 cents per point, you can freely transfer points from the Ink Unlimited and Ink Cash there.
 The other two cards would be worth 1.25 cents each in the travel portal – or, preferably, utilize the Chase Ultimate Rewards transfer partners.